folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I used my trauma, my single mama, to justify commas" > Trauma

-* After acknowledging that he was a “party victim” who later “brought the party favor”, Lecrae goes on to explain that he had money to buy the party favors after he used his own trauma—including the trauma of growing up without a father and being a “party victim”—as a justification for having an unhealthy focus on wealth.
+* After acknowledging that he was a “party victim” who later “brought the party favors,” Lecrae goes on to explain that he had money to buy the party favors after he used his own trauma—including the trauma of growing up without a father and being a “party victim”—as a justification for having an unhealthy focus on wealth.

-* Here “commas” refers to a large amount of money that needs a comma to separate the hundreds digit from thousands digit and the ten thousands digit from the millions digit.
+* Here, “commas” refers to a large amount of money that needs a comma to separate the hundreds digit from the thousands digit and the ten-thousands digit from the millions digit.

-* Througout *Mr. Morale & the Big Steppers* Kendrick also talked about the unhealthy pattern of hip hop artists trying to profit by making music about their trauma.
+* Throughout *Mr. Morale & the Big Steppers*, Kendrick also talked about the unhealthy pattern of hip-hop artists trying to profit by making music about their trauma.

   * *So what?
 Paralyzed, **the county building controlled us**
   **I bought a Rolex watch**, I only wore it once